sonic-net/SONiC/doc/MSTP/MSTP.md

 1. **MST Regions**: An MST region is a group of interconnected bridges that share the same MST configuration, including the MST configuration name, revision number, and VLAN-to-instance mappings.

 2. **Default Internal Spanning Tree (IST)**: An internal spanning tree (IST) is a spanning tree that runs in an MST region.
-It is also called MSTI 0, a special MSTI to which all VLANs are mapped by default.
+It is also called MSTI 0, a special MSTI to which all VLANs are mapped by Default.

 3. **Common Spanning Tree (CST)**: The common spanning tree (CST) is a single spanning tree that connects all MST regions in a switched network.